Here's A 10-Second Guide To What Traders Are Chatting About Today

-Dave Lutz of Stifel, Nicolaus has the top stories that traders are talking about today:
+Dave Lutz of Stifel, Nicolaus has the top topics about which traders are talking about today:

-US Futures are up 20bp, just off fresh all-time records.
-With the Russell coming off best day in 2 months, we are not seeing any major pullback in Momentum stocks overnight.
-There was a fair amount of “technical” buying yesterday, as Options expiry is a huge tailwind this week, and many major indices were able to get upside of key Moving Averages — IWM over 200dma, QQQ thru 50 and 100dmas, IBB bouncing off the 200dma, etc… In Europe, the DAX is up 1% in very heavy trade — 45% above normal trends.
-Despite the EU fins being in the red (Capital headlines) — most EU markets are euphoric as German investor confidence fell in May, sparking Dovish hopes from the ECB.
+Good Morning!
+US Futures are under pressure to start the week, with the pressure continuing in Tech shares — S&P is marked down 30bp, while Nasdaq is marked off 70bp.
+Some crowded HF names are diving into bear-territory, with ZNGA, P, TWTR, NFLX, AMZN and FB all off 20%+ from their peaks.
+The Tech selloff is global, with Tencent, the largest holding in the SOCL, losing 4.5% in Hong Kong – South Korea’s Naver, which owns another Asian messaging app, lost 6.5% – and Chip companies weighted heavy on FTSE.
+We will see how Biotech acts, with QCOR getting a take-out bid (#23 holding IBB at 1%).
+Over in Europe, the DAX is marked off 1%, but overseas volumes are light with the FTSE trading 30% below 20day averages, Eurostoxx 15% below and DAX 10% below.
+Chinese markets were closed for Holiday — but Tech-Heavy Nikkei led the region’s declines, losing almost 2%.
+Much Asian Focus on the BoJ kicking off their 2day meeting as the new Sales tax takes hold.
+Globally, Tech is under sharp pressure, with Banks and Consumer stocks right behind.
+Keep an eye on the Dividend names, they seem to be picking up a lot of the flows, and the miners closed green down in Aussie, adding to last week’s 3% pop.
+Early this AM, I’m seeing N, DDD, TSLA, SCTY, FB and GOOD all marked 1% lower — while ZNGA, P, QCOM all marked up 1%+.

-The Ukrainian situation had no major flare-up overnight, and Russia’s Micex Index climbed over 1% per cent, extending gains to a fifth day – the longest streak of increases this year.
-Over in Asia, focus was on Chinese investment, retail sales and factory output growth all disappointing — but there was muted response from China and Aussie markets.
-Japan leapt 2% as the Yen continued to weaken near 1M lows, and India leapt further on election results.
-Keep an eye on the breakout in Emerging markets, with the EEM trading at 5M highs this AM.
+The 10YY in the USA rests near 1week lows on the 200dma at 2.71%.
+We are seeing the DXY under pressure, as the € is popping off 6week lows, and the Yen has a slight bid into the BOJ.
+Despite the tailwind of the falling $US, we have most commodities in the red — Platinum and Silver are nearing down 1%, while gold does not seem to be attracting haven flows.
+Brent is off 1% as Libya nears a deal to re-open ports, and maintenance season collapses demand from EU refiners.
+Coffee is your best performer, adding 4% as drought concerns weigh on global crop prospects.
+Scheduled catalysts today include the ECB annual report at 9, a small POMO at 11, Fed’s Bullard (centrist) to Speak on Monetary Policy at 11:45, and watch the Credit cards into Consumer Credit data at 3pm.
+Finally, keep an eye on AA, which kicks off earnings season tomorrow – The expectations for the S&P 500 companies are low.
+Profits are expected to contract in the first quarter by 1.2%, according to FactSet Research, the first contraction since the third quarter of 2012.

 Business Insider Emails & Alerts